 The convenience of chemical fertilizer is a big selling point, and many gardeners feel anxious about switching to natural fertilizing methods.
 Rest assured that using high quality, natural organic fertilizer products is quite easy and very effective.

 You can special blend your own mixtures if you want to and add a pinch of blood meal here and a touch of manure there if you like, but you don’t have to.
 These days there are a number of good all-purpose commercial natural organic fertilizers on the fertilizers market that you can use in every area of your yard and garden.

 If you are worried that organic gardening will be messy, fear not!
 You will not need to shovel horse manure or scour the beaches for kelp.
 You can purchase both manure and kelp in dehydrated pellet form that is easy to toss about in the garden or even add to container and house plants.

 You can also find specialty organic fertilizers at high-quality garden centers and online.
 Some choices include organic mixes for:

-- Bloom Production
+- Bloom and Flower Production

 - Container Plants

 - Starter Fertilizer and Transplants (learn about How To Reduce Transplant Shock)

 As you learn more about organic fertilizers, you may wish to dabble in creating your own specialty mixes.
 Luckily, today you can buy all kinds of organic components such as: